The Dangers of Defective Products When purchasing a product, the last thing you should have…

 While it has become evident that the Bristol-Myers Squibb outcome and the precedent it sets in terms of personal, general and specific jurisdiction, may well have an effect on future aircraft-related cases, choosing an excellent Los Angeles product liability attorney could greatly increase your chances of success.

 If you, or a loved one, has been injured in any kind of aviation incident, it’s essential to seek expert legal advice immediately.
 Aviation product liability and accident law can be incredibly complex and, as such, should only be entrusted to an attorney with significant relevant experience.
-Kristensen Weisberg Los Angeles and Santa Monica based product liability attorneys are committed to identifying the true causes of aviation accidents and will work tirelessly to prove responsibility.
+Kristensen Los Angeles and Santa Monica based product liability attorneys are committed to identifying the true causes of aviation accidents and will work tirelessly to prove responsibility.

-Whatever the cause of the aviation accident in question, product liability or otherwise, a Kristensen Weisberg attorney will seek the best possible outcome on your behalf.
+Whatever the cause of the aviation accident in question, product liability or otherwise, a Kristensen attorney will seek the best possible outcome on your behalf.
 Call 310-984-1297 for your free consultation.